JulianKemmerer/PipelineC/docs/pypeline_guide.md

 Variable indexing (where `i` or `j` is a hardware signal) infers a multiplexer tree in hardware.
-Like any combinational logic, those mux trees can be autopipelined by PipelineC when a frequency constraint is set.
+Like any combinational logic, those mux trees can be autopipelined by PypelineC when a frequency constraint is set.

 ### Compound initialisers